JujuBicalho/JujuBicalho/README.md

 - 🔭 I’m currently working on **studying first and then create my own project.**

-- 🌱 I’m currently learning **React,vue.js and then i'm going to back-end.**
+- 🌱 I’m currently learning **front-end and then i'm going to back-end.**

 - 👨‍💻 All of my projects are available at ...soon.